christianThardy/christianThardy.github.io/tom-interpretability.md

       - Values create dual representations from multiple inputs
       - 8.1 Output maintains parallel current/believed states
         - When 16.2's keys interact with 8.1's output, activations correspond to (“John”, “Mark”, “cat”, “box”, “basket”) in the beginning of the sequence.
 Disperse activations for temporal and action tokens
-        - Values correspond mostly to `Mark`
+          - Activations correspond mostly to `Mark`
-        - 16.2 receives 8.1's output, duplicate token head informs suppression head of duplicate activity and 16.2's output suppresses repeated names as suppression activations for Mark's repeated tokens are higher than John's, mitigating the actual state of the world in favor of the belived state
+        - 16.2 receives 8.1's output, duplicate token head informs suppression head of duplicate activity.
+16.2's output suppresses repeated names as suppression activations for Mark's repeated tokens are higher than John's, mitigating the actual state of the cats location in favor of the belived state with clear separation

 ```markdown
 [Induction L14-17] --------> [Late PTHs L16-L23]